-Notes 2 and 8 to the financial statements
+Notes to financial statements 2 and 7

 - The company provides centralized services related to payment services and credit card issuance which entitle to fee and commission income on the grounds of the signed agreements between certain parties.
-Fee and commission income comprises a significant amount of the company's earnings, amounting to €8,2 million (fee and commission income and expense net). - Fees and commissions income and expense are generally recognized on an accrual basis. - Calculation of fee and commission income has been primarily automatized.
+Fee and commission income comprises a significant amount of the company's earnings, amounting to € 10,2 million (fee and commission income and expense net). - Fees and commissions income and expense are generally recognized on an accrual basis. - Calculation of fee and commission income has been primarily automatized.